Austin Warner: Seattle Mariners

 On April 4, 2022, Warner signed a minor league contract with the Seattle Mariners organization.
 Warner made 33 appearances (12 starts) for the Triple-A Tacoma Rainiers, logging a 5–3 record and 5.21 ERA with 72 strikeouts in 86 1/3 innings pitched.
 He became a free agent following the season on November 10.

 Chicago White Sox

 On February 28, 2023, Warner signed a minor league contract with the Chicago White Sox organization.
 He made only three appearances for the Double–A Birmingham Barons, recording a 3.68 ERA with 8 strikeouts across 7 1/3 innings pitched.
 Warner elected free agency following the season on November 6.

 Acereros de Monclova

 On October 7, 2024, Warner signed with the Acereros de Monclova of the Mexican League.
-During the 2025 season he started 18 games, recording a 5–6 record and 5.81 ERA with 62 strikeouts in 79 innings.
+During the 2025 season, Warner started 18 games for Monclova, compiling a 5–6 record and 5.81 ERA with 62 strikeouts over 79 innings of work.
+On March 22, 2026, Warner was released by the Acereros.

+Olmecas de Tabasco

+On May 6, 2026, Warner signed with the Olmecas de Tabasco of the Mexican League.